 To appease the pedants who will read this and leave angry comments: No, this is technically not casting two spells in a turn.
 However, it is creating two magical effects and therefore falls under the same general topic, which makes it prudent to mention.

 Situation 3: Reaction Spells

 Another action you can take to cast a spell aside from your regular action and bonus action is a reaction.
 Provided that you haven’t cast a bonus action spell on that turn already, if a situation would cause you to cast a spell as a reaction you are not precluded from taking the Cast a Spell action to cast another spell on that same turn.

-For example, if you move out of a creature’s threatened space and it makes an opportunity attack against you, you could use shield as a reaction to prevent the attack from hitting you and still cast a spell like hold monster on the creature when you are safely out of reach.
+For example, if you move out of a creature’s threatened space and it makes an opportunity attack against you, you could use shield as a reaction to prevent the attack from hitting you and still cast a spell like chromatic orb on the creature when you are safely out of reach.

 Situation 4: Action Surge

 Anyone with at least two levels in the fighter class can also cast two spells without having to contend with the restrictions on spellcasting.
 How?
 Well, they just don’t cast a spell as a bonus action.
 Instead, they take the Cast a Spell action, use their Action Surge feature to gain a second action, and then take the Cast a Spell action again.
 If they are an Eldritch Knight of at least 7th level, they can then still use their bonus action to make a weapon attack, too!